ibmendoza/anchor/README.md

 - Push-based model

 A push-based model of configuration management is easier to reason about.
-Once you have gathered your artifacts (like source code, binaries, files, images, etc) to your local computer (the so-called control machine), those deployables can be pushed to your remote machine (the one being configured) through SSH
+Once you have gathered your artifacts (like source code, binaries, files, images, etc) to your local computer (the so-called control machine), those deployables can be pushed to your remote machine or host (the one being configured) through SSH.

+Pushing artifacts to multiple hosts in an efficient manner is left to the user or can be relegated to another project as separate orchestration tool.

 - Don't reinvent the wheel